globaldothealth/isaric/docs/guide.rst

 **has_comorbidity_other**: Set.
 Any other comorbidity - free text field.

 **has_died**: Bool.
-Has the subject died since being enroled in the study?
-Can take data from both hospitalisation and follow-up surveys, and includes non-covid related deaths where specified (as in many studies the cause of death is unknown).
+Has the subject died since being enrolled in the study?
+Can take data from both hospitalisation and follow-up surveys, and includes non-COVID related deaths where specified (as in many studies the cause of death is unknown).

 **date_death**: Date.
 Takes date from outcome date/date of death (if